 With funding from WSU, USDA, and commodity groups in Washington State, we work closely with fruit tree, grape, and hop industries to propagate, distribute, and maintain virus-tested fruit trees, grapevines, and hop plants at our facilities in Prosser.
 Our connection to the agriculture industry ensures we continue to provide plant material that is relevant and economically important to each commodity.
 Our philosophy of “start clean, stay clean” emphasizes the importance of planting with clean materials to ensure high-quality production from orchards, vineyards, and hop yards.
 We provide clean plant material to nurseries, growers, and other research agencies.
 The clean ‘mother’ plants in our greenhouses, screen houses, and foundation vineyard are a cornerstone in the Pacific Northwest fruit trees, grapes, and hops industries.

-Through our virus diagnostic labs, we offer custom testing for viruses and virus-like agents in a variety of commodities.
-Our diagnostic labs help inform our research, as we aim to better understand the viruses and virus-like agents that cause plant diseases.
+Through our virus diagnostic lab, we offer custom testing for viruses and virus-like agents in a variety of commodities.
+Our diagnostic lab helps inform our research, as we aim to better understand the viruses and virus-like agents that cause plant diseases.
 By understanding the biology of the diseases and their associated pathogens we can develop improved pathogen detection, therapy, and management strategies.
 Science-based detection and management strategies allow growers to make informed decisions to help minimize the economic losses caused by virus-like agents.
 Viruses can move quickly through an industry and have devastating effects on yield, produce quality, and long-term sustainability.
 For example:

 The Northwest hop industry is fighting a disease caused by Hop stunt viroid (HSVd).
 Depending on the hop cultivar, the disease reduces yield by as much as 70 percent.